TheZetner/utilitarian/README.md

 **Addins**

   * `insertViewAddin()`
       - To quickly cut a pipeline short and view the tibble at that step.
-Find in the Addin menu or bind it to something convenient.
+Find in the Addin menu or bind it to something convenient (eg. ctrl+alt+m).
   * `insertGlimpseAddin()`
       - To quickly cut a pipeline short and glimpse the tibble at that step.
+Find in the Addin menu or bind it to something convenient (eg. ctrl+alt+g)
+  * `insertClipExcelAddin()`
-Find in the Addin menu or bind it to something convenient.
+      - To quickly clip a tibble in Excel compatible format.
+Find in the Addin menu or bind it to something convenient (eg. ctrl+alt+c)

 **Maths**